-Together with his depraved girlfriend Carol Bundy, Douglas Clark terrorized sex workers along the Strip, murdering them and then defiling their lifeless bodies.
+Together with his depraved girlfriend Carol Bundy, Doug Clark terrorized sex workers along the Strip, murdering them and then defiling their lifeless bodies.

 Douglas Clark may not be as famous as Charles Manson, Ted Bundy, or Richard Ramirez, but his crimes as one-half of the infamous Sunset Strip Killers were just as gruesome as any other serial killer’s.

 For instance, after murdering a 20-year-old sex worker, he decapitated her, wrapped her head in a t-shirt that read “Daddy’s Girl,” and left it in a pine box in a Studio City alleyway after using it to fellate himself.